Drug information

 What is VRC01?

-VRC01 is an investigational drug that is currently being studied as a possible strategy to treat people with HIV.
+VRC01 is an investigational drug that is being studied as a possible strategy to treat people with HIV.
 It has also been studied for HIV prevention.
 VRC01 belongs to a group of HIV drugs called broadly neutralizing antibodies (bNAbs).3-5

 To learn how investigational drugs are tested during clinical trials, read the HIVinfo What is an Investigational HIV Drug? and HIV and AIDS Clinical Trials fact sheets.